 Nearly 150 years ago, Emile Zola gave Les Halles its nickname of "thebelly of Paris", due to the abundance and richness of the foodstuffs you could buy there.
 No wonder, then, that this central district of the capital, where Victor Baltard 's Halles have since been replaced by the modernized canopy we know today, is brimming with fine restaurants andhistoric institutions.

-Among these is the restaurant Benoit Paris, opened in 1912 by butcher Benoit Matray, which quickly became a favorite of the Parisian elite .
-In 2005, Alain Ducasse took over the Parisian institution and ushered in a new era, awarding it its first Michelin star , making Benoit the only true bistro in Paris to be starred by the famous red guide.
+Among these is the restaurant Benoit Paris, opened in 1912 by butcher Benoit Matray, which quickly became a popular address for the Parisian elite.
+In 2005, Alain Ducasse took over the Parisian institution and ushered in a new era, awarding it its first Michelin star , making Benoit the only true starred bistro in Paris.

 On the à la carte menu, in keeping with bistro tradition, Benoit Paris unveils the greatest classics of French cuisine, brilliantly executed by Kelly Jolivet, behind the stoves since the start of 2022.
-The 28-year-old chef, who has worked at Louis XV-Alain Ducasse in Monaco and Ducasse sur Seine in Paris, honors the Parisian Maison's signature dishes, but also adds her own creative touch to the bistro's menu.
+The 28-year-old chef, who graduated from Louis XV-Alain Ducasse in Monaco and Ducasse sur Seine in Paris, honors the Parisian Maison's signature dishes, but also adds her own creative touch to the bistro menu.

-Benoit's legendary dishes include pâté en croûte, escargots en coquille and boudin aux pommes, which can be found in the three lunch formulas offered at €32 (starter/main course or main course/dessert) and €42 (starter/main course/dessert), as well as on the à la carte menu, embellished with festive designs dating back to the restaurant's beginnings.
+Benoit's legendary dishes include pâté en croûte, escargots en coquille and boudin aux pommes, available in three lunch formulas at €32 (starter/main course or main course/dessert) and €42 (starter/main course/dessert), as well as a la carte, featuring festive designs from the restaurant's early days.

-For starters, the beef tartare (26€), carefully seasoned and spicy, is accompanied by pommes gaufrettes, while the fine wild mushroom tartlet (24€) brings us into the autumnal season, much to our delight.
+For starters, the beef tartare (26€), carefully seasoned and spicy, is accompanied by pommes gaufrettes, while the fine woodland mushroom tartlet (24€) brings us firmly into the autumnal season, much to our delight.

-Served very generously, the dishes prevent us from falling for the desserts, made, it should be noted, with ice creams, coffee and chocolate from Alain Ducasse's various factories.
-But that's just the tip of the iceberg, as we long for a taste of those profiteroles or Savarin à l'Armagnac.
+Served very generously, the dishes prevent us from falling for the desserts, made, it should be noted, with ice cream, coffee and chocolate from Alain Ducasse's various factories.
+But that's only a postponement, as we dream of tasting the profiteroles or the Savarin à l'Armagnac.

-Over 100 years ago, the slogan "Chez toi, Benoit, on boit, festoie, en rois" was coined; nothing has changed since!
+Over 100 years ago, the slogan "Chez toi, Benoit, on boit, festoie, en rois" was coined - and nothing has changed since!

 Location